thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 UPDATE movies SET rating=2 WHERE title='Gigli';
 ```

-### Exercise

-You are a harsh critic and don't feel like any of these movies are worthy of a 10.
-Write an update query that downgrades all of the 10s in our database to 9s.

-## How do you destroy a row in a table?

 Deleting works similarly to a select statement.
-Here are the [docs on delete](https://www.postgresql.org/docs/current/static/sql-delete.html)

 The statement below deletes the Dude Wheres My Car row from the database: